jxu0510/ac215_closedai/README.md

 - run `sh docker-shell.sh`.

 **Containers**

-1. Data Preparation Container: This container processes the dataset, preparing it for model fine-tuning.
-It works with a labeled dataset of questions and responses.
+1. **Data Preparation Container**
+   This container preprocesses raw datasets to create `train.jsonl` and `test.jsonl` files, which are then uploaded to a Google Cloud Storage (GCS) bucket for model fine-tuning.

-	**Input:** Raw datasets and environment variables (e.g., GCP project name, GCS bucket name) stored in `env.dev`.
+   - **Input:** Raw datasets and environment variables (e.g., GCP project name, GCS bucket name) stored in `env.dev`.

-	**Output:** Generates `train.jsonl` and `test.jsonl` files, which are then uploaded to the specified GCS bucket.
+   - **Output:** Preprocessed datasets (`train.jsonl`, `test.jsonl`) stored in GCS.

+2. **Model Fine-Tuning Container**
-2. Model Fine-Tuning Container: This container performs the model fine-tuning process.
+   This container handles the fine-tuning process for the model using the preprocessed data.

-	**Input:** The `train.jsonl` and `test.jsonl` stored on GCS.
+   - **Input:** Preprocessed datasets (`train.jsonl` and `test.jsonl`) stored in GCS.

-	**Output:** A fine-tuned model deployed to a Google Cloud endpoint.
+   - **Output:** A fine-tuned model deployed to a Google Cloud endpoint.

-3. RAG Workflow Preparation Container: This container handles the setup for the Retrieval-Augmented Generation (RAG) workflow, including downloading raw data from GCS, chunking it, generating embeddings, and populating the vector database.
+3. **RAG Workflow Preparation Container**
+   This container prepares data for the Retrieval-Augmented Generation (RAG) workflow by downloading raw academic papers from GCS, chunking the data, generating embeddings, and populating the ChromaDB vector database.

-	**Input:** Source and destination GCS locations, along with any necessary secrets (passed via Docker).
+   - **Input:** Source and destination GCS locations and secrets passed via `env.dev`.

-	**Output:** A ChromaDB database stored locally.
+   - **Output:** A ChromaDB database stored locally.

-4. RAG Workflow Execution Container: This container runs the RAG workflow using the fine-tuned model.
+4. **RAG Workflow Execution Container**
+   This container executes the RAG workflow using the fine-tuned model and vector database to generate chatbot responses.

-	**Input:** The fine-tuned model endpoint on GCP.
+   - **Input:** The fine-tuned model endpoint deployed on GCP and the ChromaDB vector database.

-	**Output:** A chatbot that processes user inputs and generates responses using the fine-tuned LLM.
+   - **Output:** Contextually relevant chatbot responses.

+5. **Data Versioning Container**
+   This container manages data versioning for the datasets using DVC (Data Version Control).
+It facilitates tracking changes to the dataset, storing metadata, and ensuring reproducibility.
+   - **Input:** Raw data and versioning configuration files (e.g., `.dvc`, `.dvcignore`).
+   - **Output:** Updated versioned datasets and metadata stored in GCS or local storage.

+6. **Service Container**
+   This container serves the chatbot application as a web-based interface for user interaction.
+It connects with the fine-tuned model and RAG workflow.
+   - **Input:** User queries via the web interface and backend connections to the model and database.
+   - **Output:** Chatbot responses displayed on the web application.
+   - **Access the Application:**
+     Open [http://localhost:8000](http://localhost:8000) in your browser to interact with the chatbot.

+**General Note:**
+Make sure you have Docker installed and that the required `env.dev` file is present in the respective directories before running any containers.

 ## Data Versioning

-We maintain a history of prompt changes through Git's version control, allowing us to manage updates, compare iterations, and revert to previous versions if necessary.
-Each version of a prompt is committed with detailed messages, ensuring transparency in modifications and facilitating collaboration across the team.
+We maintain a history of data version changes using DVC (Data Version Control) specifically for managing the datasets used in the Retrieval-Augmented Generation (RAG) workflow.
+DVC is utilized to track and manage larger data files, including raw academic papers, preprocessed chunks, and vector embeddings.
+This setup enables us to track changes in the RAG datasets, compare iterations, and revert to previous versions if necessary.

+All updates to the RAG datasets are managed directly through DVC, ensuring transparency and facilitating collaboration across the team.

+## Front-end Application

+We implement a web-based interface designed to facilitate user interaction with the chatbot.
+It acts as the primary point of communication where users can submit their queries.
+The interface processes these inputs, communicates with the backend to connect with the fine-tuned model and RAG workflow, and displays the generated chatbot responses to the user.
+The application is accessible via a local URL and is optimized for seamless interaction, delivering real-time query-response exchanges.

+Users can input mental-health related inquiries to the "type your message" section and click send to receive real-time responses from out chatbot.